How To Protect Your Content In WordPress

 Some of the more common reasons for protecting content on your site include:

-- You would like to provide information to users only after they have made a purchase on your site (e.g. downloadable info products)
+- You want to provide information to users only after they have made a purchase on your site (e.g. downloadable info products)

 - And more.

 WordPress Content Protection Method #1: Deep-Nested Content

 This method is more about ‘hiding’ your file inside a deep-nested post or page than actually ‘protecting’ it from unauthorized users.